Lina Bo Bardi: Career in Brazil

+Early Projects

+In August 1940 Bo Bardi partnered with Carlo Pagani in an unbuilt project titled 'Casa sul mare di Sicilia' in a special issue of the magazine Domus.
+It is one of the first projects that Bo Bardi worked on – a utopian project whose representations indicate a way of proceedings that coagulates theory and imagination conceived as indissoluble relationship of 'doing'."
+In addition the project had "'unconventional' drawings of the project, plans, perspectives and perspective section, indicating a very personal way in using of graphic language".
+The project was a design for a Mediterranean house integrated into the landscape and built using an abundance of historical and cultural imaginary.

+Bo Bardi's very particular representational style likely originated through an artistic style inspired from her father Enricao Bo, who was in many trades but was an anarchist with an adventurous life which influenced many of the unique graphical drawings of her 'Casa sul mare di Sicilia'.

+Major Projects

 The Glass House

 In 1951 Bo Bardi designed the "Casa de Vidro" (“Glass House”) to live with her husband in what was then the remnants of the Mata Atlantica, the original rain forest surrounding São Paulo.
 She appreciated the site's rugged landscape, which aligned with many of her written works praising rural architecture.
 The structure is an early example of reinforced concrete in domestic architecture.
 Located on a 7,000-square-metre plot of land, it was one of the first three residences in the Morumbi neighborhood, along with Oswaldo Bratke's studio house and his project for Oscar and Maria Luisa Americano.
 The area is now a wealthy suburb; a more domesticated version of the rain forest has re-established itself around the house, concealing it from view.

 In addition to being her first built project, this building was also Bo Bardi's first attempt at finding a Brazilian language for the Italian modernism that she had been trained in.
 She also drew from other American modernist works, such as Mies van der Rohe's Farnsworth House and Case Study House No. 8 by Charles and Ray Eames, both of which were widely publicized at the time.
-It also could have been influenced by Bernard Rudofsky's courtyard houses featured in the Brazil Builds exposition (1940-1942).
+It also could have been influenced by Bernard Rudofsky's courtyard houses featured in the Brazil Builds exposition (1940–1942).
 However, she wanted to contextualize this modernism into the fabric of Brazil.
 Rather than copying the local forms, she hoped to incorporate the ideas behind them into the design in a way that was modern, and she celebrated the local environment.